jelena-vlajkov/isa-team14/README.md

 ## Jobs done for this deadline:

 Student 4 has done his tasks that are meeting criteria for the lowest passing grade.
 With the code there is also a class diagram done in Power designer.
 Student 4 can only guarantee for his part of the model in the class diagram, while the rest has been done using a mixture of the first draft of the model and with classes later modified by other students before they gave up.
-Model in pdf format is located in class-diagram floder.
+Model in pdf format is located in class_diagram floder.

 ## How to run